 - Carry On Friendly

 - Mixed Support

 The exterior is heavy-duty nylon, and the bag uses robust zippers that are the best I’ve seen on a travel backpack, albeit a bit clunky.
-When it comes to carrying support, it has side handles on both sides of the backpack, a detachable shoulder strap, and backpack straps with a hip belt and chest strap.
-The support and straps are detachable and can be stored inside a zippered compartment for travel.
+When it comes to carrying support, it has side handles on both sides of the pack, a detachable shoulder strap, and backpack straps with a hip belt and chest strap.
+The support and straps are detachable and can store inside a zippered compartment for travel.

 Altogether this would be my vote for the best travel backpacks for men, and I’ll be reaching for it on my next trip.
 It’s loaded with features, space and has a lifetime guarantee.

 9.)
 Tortuga Setout Travel Backpack ($179)

 - Laptop Sleeve

 - Stow Away Straps